UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 ### System performance

-ARCHER2 has a total of 750,080 CPU-cores: 5,860 nodes wch with 128 CPU-cores.
-With a Clock frequency of 2.25 Ghz, the CPU-cores can operate at 2.25 billion instructions per second.
+ARCHER2 has a total of 750,080 CPU-cores: 5,860 nodes each with 128 CPU-cores.
+With a Clock frequency of 2.25 Ghz, the CPU-cores can execute 2.25 billion instructions per second.
 However, on a modern processor, a single instruction can perform more than one floating-point operation.

 For example, on ARCHER2 one instruction can perform up to four separate additions.
 In fact, the cores have separate units for doing additions and for doing multiplications that run in parallel.
 With the wind in the right direction and everything going to plan, a core can therefore perform 16 floating-point operations per cycle: eight additions and eight multiplications.

 This gives a peak performance of 750,080 \* 2.25 \* 16 Gflop/s = 27,002,880 Glop/s, agreeing with the 25.8 Pflop/s figure in the top500 list.

-ARCHER2 comprises 23 seperate cabinets, each about the height and width of a standard door, with around 32,768 CPU-cores (256 nodes) or about 60,000 virtual cores (using multi-threading) in each cabinet.
+ARCHER2 comprises 23 separate cabinets, each about the height and width of a standard door, with around 32,768 CPU-cores (256 nodes) or about 60,000 virtual cores (using multi-threading) in each cabinet.

 ![Photo of someone managing ARCHER2 system](images/hero_73afa9aa-74db-4ad2-893e-971956518bdf.jpg)
 *© EPCC*